ibrahimy353/google-homepage/README.md

-This is my first project which i shall be aiming to recreate tyhe google-homepage which i inted to used the learnt skills in HTML for stucture and CSS for designing the outlook.
+This is my first project which i shall be aiming to recreate the google-homepage by using the recent learnt skills in HTML for stucture and CSS for designing the outlook.